Standard enthalpy of formation: Ionic compounds: Born–Haber cycle

-The sum of all these enthalpies will give the standard enthalpy of formation (ΔH_{f}) of lithium fluoride:
+The sum of these enthalpies give the standard enthalpy of formation (ΔH_{f}) of lithium fluoride:

 In practice, the enthalpy of formation of lithium fluoride can be determined experimentally, but the lattice energy cannot be measured directly.
-The equation is therefore rearranged in order to evaluate the lattice energy:
+The equation is therefore rearranged to evaluate the lattice energy:

 Organic compounds

 The formation reactions for most organic compounds are hypothetical.
-For instance, carbon and hydrogen won't directly react to form methane (CH4), so that the standard enthalpy of formation cannot be measured directly.
+For instance, carbon and hydrogen will not directly react to form methane (CH4), so that the standard enthalpy of formation cannot be measured directly.
 However the standard enthalpy of combustion is readily measurable using bomb calorimetry.
 The standard enthalpy of formation is then determined using Hess's law.
 The combustion of methane: